Live Any-K Video Demos, New Solutions Showcase NVMe in Media & Entertainment

 Quantum (Booth 7.B07)

-Quantum’s Xcellis® Scale-out NAS offers a variety of options for data access including NFS, SMB and naive file system clients over Ethernet, as well as higher performance connectivity options with iSCSI and Fibre Channel.
+Quantum’s Xcellis® Scale-out NAS offers a variety of options for data access including NFS, SMB and naive file system clients over Ethernet, as well as higher performance connectivity options with iSCSI.
 Quantum and Excelero will demonstrate how this unified architecture integrated with Excelero NVMesh provides the perfect balance of the highest performance flash storage, multi-protocol support for both IP and FC as well as the ability to tier data to more affordable storage on premise and in the cloud.
 Xcellis Scale-out NAS is powered by the StorNext shared parallel file system, a high-performance solution with a long track record of success in media environments.
 StorNext creates a unified view of all file data – on-premise and in private or public cloud – simplifying and speeding data access, tiering, protection, and management.

 Intel (Booth 5.B65)